lendi-au/karpenter-aws-shutdown-schedule/README.md

 # karpenter-aws-shutdown-schedule

-vibe-coded project which deploys an AWS lambda.
-As this is a golang package, but cdk is usually javascript/typescript tools, it's better to have the cdk deployed globally like so:
+Vibe-coded (mostly) project which deploys an AWS lambda.

+As this is a golang package,
+but cdk is usually javascript/typescript tools, it's better to have the cdk deployed globally like so: